Nuclear family: History

-DNA extracted from bones and teeth discovered at a 4,600-year-old Stone Age burial site in Germany has provided the earliest scientific evidence for the social recognition of a family unit consisting of two parents with their multiple children.
+DNA extracted from bones and teeth discovered at a 4,600-year-old Stone Age burial site in Germany has provided the earliest archaeological evidence of a family unit consisting of two parents with their multiple children.

 Historians Alan Macfarlane and Peter Laslett, among other European researchers, say that nuclear families have been a primary arrangement in England since the 13th century.
 This primary arrangement was different from the typical arrangements in Southern Europe, in parts of Asia, and the Middle East, where it was common for young adults to remain residing in or marrying into a family home.
+Scholars such as Joseph Henrich have argued that this arrangement is a legacy of the Catholic Church’s medieval prohibition of cousin marriage, which dissolved extended kinship networks, thereby fostering the nuclear family structure.
 In England, multi-generational households were uncommon because young adults would save enough money to move out, into their own household once they married.
 Sociologist Brigitte Berger argued, "the young nuclear family had to be flexible and mobile as it searched for opportunity and property.
 Forced to rely on their own ingenuity, its members also needed to plan for the future and develop bourgeois habits of work and saving."
 Berger also mentions that this could be one of the reasons that the Industrial Revolution began in England and other Northwest European countries.
 However, the historicity of the nuclear family in England has been challenged by Cord Oestmann.

 Influenced by church and theocratic governments, family unit structures of a married couple and their children were present in Western Europe and New England in the 17th century.
 With the emergence of proto-industrialization and early capitalism, the nuclear family became a financially viable social unit.
 Nonetheless, the results of Steven Ruggles' assessment of world census data suggest "nineteenth-century Northwest Europe and North America did not have exceptionally simple or nuclear family structure."

 Conjugal family roles have changed over the course of history.
 Historically, marriages were exclusively opposite-sex and it was assumed that the male would be the head of the household and provide for the nuclear family while the woman would stay in the home and care for the children.
 However, conjugal roles have evolved over the years; in modern times, women often share breadwinning responsibilities with the men, and same-sex couples have become more common.

-Since the time the term first coined, the number of North American nuclear families has gradually decreased, while the number of alternative family formations has increased.
+Since the time the term was coined, the number of North American nuclear families has gradually decreased, while the number of alternative family formations has increased.